 routes: [{ exact: false, path: '/users', component: '@/pages/users/_layout',routes: [{ exact: true, path: '/users', component: '@/pages/users/index' },{ exact: true, path: '/users/list', component: '@/pages/users/list' },]}]

-is used for the global route.
-It should return a React component that renders child components passed in props.children
+The file src/layouts/index.tsx is used for the global route.
+It should return a React component that renders child components passed in props.children.

 For example, the following directory structure,